The importance of financial goal setting

 Discover where you want to be

 This is where you close your eyes and visualise.
 What do you want to have achieved financially in five years’ time?
 What about in ten years or at retirement?
+Are you thinking about ways to increase your net worth?
 You can have separate goals for different time frames, breaking it all down into short term, medium term and long-term goals.

 A short-term goal may be to get out of debt or to build an emergency fund.
 A medium-term goal may be to save for a house deposit, whilst a long-term goal may be to plan for retirement.
 It is always worth writing your goals down and revisiting and refining them regularly.